futel/dialplan-functions/testplan/tests.md

   - dial 933 from linphone
 - top level extension is correct
   - dial # from linphone, off hook from ata
+- emergency service from top menu is correct
+  - see specific context tests, don't let the call actually happen!
 - callerid on menu dialtone is correct
-  - dial 1 from menu
+  - dial 1 from menu for dialtone, then dial pstn number
 - emergency service on menu dialtone is correct
-  - dial 933 from menu
+  - dial 1 from menu for dialtone, then dial 933
 - first asterisk context reached is correct
-  - check voicemail and get mailbox prompt
+  - check voicemail from menu and get mailbox prompt

 Incoming call tests for each extension configured to take stage incoming call
 - extension rings